hawkinsw/QoOID/draft-olden-ippm-qoo.md

 The work proposes a minimum viable framework, and often trades precision for simplicity.
 The justification for this is to ensure adoption and usability in many different contexts such as active testing from applications and monitoring from network equipment.
 To counter the loss of precision, we require some parameters that allow for analysis of the precision.

-# Proposal
+# Background

-The foundation of the framework is Latency Distributions.
-This work will not go into detail about how to gather them, but some techniques are:
+The foundation of the framework is Quality Attenuation {{TR-452.1}}.
+This work will not go into detail about how to measure Quality Attenuation, but some relevant techniques are:

 * Active probing with TWAMP Light / STAMP / IRTT
 * Varying Latency Under Load Tests